 Our Hydraulics Laboratory is in the School of Civil Engineering and Surveying.

-The lab helps students on courses including BEng (Hons) Civil Engineering, MEng Civil Engineering and BEng (Hons) Construction Engineering Management to develop an understanding of the design, construction and management of infrastructure used by millions of people around the world every day.
+The lab helps students on courses including BEng (Hons) / MEng Civil Engineering and BSc (Hons) Construction Management to develop an understanding of the design, construction and management of infrastructure used by millions of people around the world every day.

 The laboratory has a 7-metre long tilting channel for investigating all aspects of open channel flow – from flow over weirs to hydraulic jumps.
 Students and researchers can use a wave generator and a number of smaller mobile hydraulics benches for conducting experiments into pipe friction, fitting losses, flow in a venturi and the impact of a water jet.